chinamike65/hugo-tuolesi/content/book2/book2en.md

 First of all, you need to understand what a guru is.

-A guru is a teacher who preaches the scriptures and spreads the Dharma.
+A guru is a teacher who teaches the scriptures and spreads the Dharma.

 A Mahayana teacher must not only be able to teach scriptures and teach the Dharma, but must also meet ten conditions.

-A tantric guru must add twenty virtue signs to the ten conditions.
+A tantric guru must add twenty virtuous signs to the ten conditions.

-Twenty signs of virtue are ten signs of virtue inside and ten signs of virtue outside.
+The Twenty signs of virtue are divided into ten inner signs of virtue and ten outer signs of virtue.

 There are five minimum requirements for being a guru:

-1. The precepts are pure
+1. Pure Vows

 If the guru is a monk, all the monks' vows must be pure.

 Tibetan Buddhist monks have 253 vows, and these vows must be pure.

-Unlike Southern Buddhism, monks in Southern Buddhism have 227 vows.
+In Southern Buddhism, monks have 227 vows.

-The inheritance is different, and the vows are also different.
+The lineage is different, and the vows are also different.

-The vows can be divided into three types: the vows of no liberation, the vows of bodhisattvas, and the vows of tantra.
+The vows can be divided into three types: the vows of non-liberation, the vows of bodhisattvas, and the vows of tantra.

 The vows for not liberation include five vows at home and eight fastings at home.